 The University is one of seven vet schools in Europe to have achieved accredited status for its undergraduate programmes from the American Veterinary Medical Association.

-Veterinary Medicine at Glasgow is ranked 1st in the UK (Complete University Guide 2022) and 2nd in the UK (The Times & Sunday Times Good University Guide 2022).
+Veterinary Medicine at Glasgow is ranked 1st in the UK (The Times & Sunday Times Good University Guide 2023).